OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 While adaptive modes of software delivery are embedded in the late majority, the capabilities needed for continuous modes of delivery are still making their way across the chasm.
 Some practices (such as DevSecOps) have made the leap, while other key elements, like team topologies and empowered teams, remain at the early adopter stage.

-So, with DevOps and continuous delivery gaining traction, it's a great time to compare the 5 principles of continuous delivery with the 12 Agile principles and the 7 Lean principles.
+So, with DevOps and Continuous Delivery gaining traction, it's a great time to compare the 5 principles of Continuous Delivery with the 12 Agile principles and the 7 Lean principles.

-## Comparing principles
+## Comparing Agile, Lean, and Continuous Delivery principles

-Agile, lean, and continuous delivery each provide a set of principles.
-This provides a basis for a comparison of their fundamental structures.
+Agile, Lean, and Continuous Delivery each provide a set of principles.
+This helps us compare their fundamental structures.

-There are other techniques and capabilities in Lean and continuous delivery that don't have comparable elements in Agile.
+There are other techniques and capabilities in Lean and Continuous Delivery that don't have comparable elements in Agile.
 The Agile Manifesto was intended to be a broad litmus test of the agility of other specific methods, such as Extreme Programming, Scrum, and Disciplined Agile, so it didn't define further details.

 Lean expands on its principles by describing techniques covering the whole software development process with advice on planning, design, testing, and maintenance.

-Continuous delivery uses the deployment pipeline (from the code commit to the software running in production) to focus efforts on improving the flow of change.
+Continuous Delivery uses the deployment pipeline (from the code commit to the software running in production) to focus efforts on improving the flow of change.
 Specific technical capabilities are described in detail to enable the *early and continuous delivery of valuable software*.

-The principles are the only directly comparable elements of these three approaches.
+The principles are the only directly comparable elements of these 3 approaches.

-### Continuous delivery principles
+### Continuous Delivery principles

-There are [five principles](https://continuousdelivery.com/principles/) of continuous delivery.
+There are [5 principles](https://continuousdelivery.com/principles/) of Continuous Delivery.

 1. Build quality in
 2. Work in small batches